-- Time to Talk Day 2023 is on Thursday 2 February. - More adults and young people are struggling with their mental health than ever before, which is why talking about mental health is so important. - Time to Talk Day is a chance for all of us to talk about mental health, to listen, to change lives. - However you do it, have a conversation this Time to Talk Day.
+- Time to Talk Day 2025 is on Thursday 6 February. - More adults and young people are struggling with their mental health than ever before, which is why talking about mental health is so important. - Time to Talk Day is a chance for all of us to talk about mental health, to listen, to change lives. - Take the time to have a conversation about mental health for Time to Talk Day.